seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleGenomeAlignment.rst

 """""""""""""""

 In the original algorithm, the steps from above would be repeated for the gaps between the anchors selected by the global chaining algorithm.
-In this tutorial we will skip the iterative step and directly compute the final alignment along the global map produced by the chaining algorithm.
+In this tutorial we skip the iterative step and directly compute the final alignment along the global map produced by the chaining algorithm.
-SeqAn offers already an alignment function for filling the gaps and connecting them with the anchors.
+SeqAn already offers an alignment function for filling the gaps and connecting them with the anchors, which is available in the ``seeds`` module.

 Assignment 5
 ^^^^^^^^^^^^